cherry-1729-9090/KIRANA-TXN-SERVICES/README.md

 - Record transactions (both credit and debit).
 - Track and manage their store's transaction history.
 - Generate reports based on transaction history.
+- Generate the report of total Debit, total Credit and the total netflow within specific period.

 ---